ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### EVENT_TYPE

-This is the type of the event that causes the trigger to fire.
+This indicates the type of the event that fires the trigger.

 - 1: INSERT
 - 2: DELETE